Vimpandra/TicTacToe/README.md

 TO DO:

-- Add dificulty levels to the AI
+- Minmax algorithm needs to be properly done once I learn recursive functions
-- Design a proper UI
+- UI needs animations and transitions